-My teaching aims to cultivate a sense of wonder at philosophical questions, and to turn that response into careful, rigorous inquiry.
+As a teacher I aim to cultivate a sense of wonder at philosophical questions, and to turn that response into careful, rigorous inquiry.

 As Lead Instructor